metafacture/metafacture-documentation/docs/Getting-Started.md

 ## Command line

-To use Metafacture as a command-line tool, download the latest metafix-runner from our [releases page](https://github.com/metafacture/metafacture-fix/releases).
+To use Metafacture as a command-line tool, download the latest Metafacture release from our [releases page](https://github.com/metafacture/metafacture-core/releases).
 Extract the downloaded archive and change into the newly created directory (e.g. `cd metafacture-runner-0.6.1`).
 Run a Flux workflow with:

 `$ ./bin/metafix-runner /path/to/your.flux` on Unix/Linux/Mac or
 `$ ./bin/metafix-runner.bat /path/to/your.flux` on Windows.